 Raghuram Govinda Rajan has taken over from Dr. D.Subba Rao as Reserve Bank of India Governor wef 04.09.2013.
 It was announced by RBI that ten rupee Banknotes signed by him will be released in October 2013, however, these Banknotes bearing his signatures got released for general circulation in November 2013.
 I had been on the lookout for acquiring one of these early releases.
 My opportunity came today when I obtained the undernoted Banknote today from my brother-in-law Mr. Dipak Mukherjee who had got this Banknote in general circulation.
 There are rumours afloat in Numismatic/currency collectors circles that with the doubling of minting capacity of the Mumbai mint shortly, ten rupee coins may replace the ten rupee Banknotes.
 If this is indeed so, then, these could be the last few ten rupee Banknote issues signed by any RBI Governor.

-The Front of the Banknote bearing Raghuram G. Rajan's signatures issued with a Plain Inset.
+The Front of the Banknote bearing Raghuram G. Rajan's signatures issued with a Plain Inset in 2013.

 Posted on 23.01.2014: